markstatic12/AcadeMeet/README.md

 ## Frontend (React + Vite) ⚛️

 The **AcadeMeet Frontend** is built using **React** with **Vite** as the development environment.
-It provides a fast, modular, and visually appealing interface for users to study collaboratively, share notes, and manage study groups seamlessly.
+It provides a fast, modular, and visually appealing interface for students to study collaboratively, share notes, and manage study groups seamlessly.

 ---